- Why ZIVID

-Zivid Two enables more reliable detection of object boundaries for grasp planning and a true-to-reality representation of object size, rotation, and absolute position in relation to the robot coordinate system.
+Zivid enables more reliable detection of object boundaries for material handling and a true-to-reality representation of object size, rotation, and absolute position in relation to the robot coordinate system.
 Essential for accurate picking, avoiding mispicks, and crashes.

-Zivid Two, with its groundbreaking trueness, enables more demanding place operations.
+Zivid, with its groundbreaking trueness, enables more demanding place operations for any pick and place robot.
 Placing or inserting more accurately for further processing, with known position and orientation, without colliding or damaging the parts.

-Zivid Two provides high resolution and precision point clouds with minimal occlusion, capturing shapes and sizes with all the fine details.
+Zivid provides high resolution and precision point clouds with minimal occlusion, capturing a variety of shapes and sizes with all the fine details.